Justice of the peace: Victoria

 Justices of the peace and bail justices, who are also volunteers, are appointed to serve a semi-judicial function in all areas of the Victorian community.
 The main official roles in the Victorian community include witnessing statutory declarations, witnessing affidavits and hearing bail matters outside court hours (bail justices only).

 The first woman to become a JP in Victoria was Mary Catherine Rogers who, in 1920, became the first woman councillor in Australia when she was elected in the City of Richmond.

-Justices of the peace (JPs) provide a service to the community as independent witnesses of statutory declarations, powers of attorney and affidavits.
+Justices of the peace provide a service to the community as independent witnesses of statutory declarations, powers of attorney and affidavits.
 JPs, who are also volunteers, are selected through an extensive interview, written exam and practical testing.
 They are recommended by the state attorney-general and appointed by the governor-in-council, and it is their job to authorise and witness statutory declarations and affidavits within the state of Victoria.
-There are currently around 4,800 JPs serving in all areas of the state.
+As of August 2022, there are currently around 3500 JPs and bail justices in Victoria, who collectively sign more than 1.5 million documents and assist more than 350,000 people each year.

+Justices of the Peace and Bail Justices may use the post-nominals JP and BJ respectively after their names.

 Bail justices

-The role of a bail justice is to hear bail applications (under the Bail Act 1977) and to hear applications for interim accommodation orders for children (under the Children and Young Persons Act 1989) within Victoria.
-Bail justices, once appointed, may remain in their role until they turn 70 years of age (although they must be under 65 at the time of their appointment).
-They are often required to attend call outs and rule on bail applications or protection applications for children in danger on weekends and late at night when the courts are closed, but they can also witness Victorian statutory declarations and affidavits.
+The primary role of a bail justice is to hear bail applications, including after-hours bail, (under the Bail Act 1977 (Vic)) and to hear applications for Interim Accommodation Orders for children (under the Children, Youth and Families Act 2005 (Vic)) within Victoria.
+Bail justices can also witness Victorian statutory declarations and affidavits.
+Bail justices are appointed for terms of four years and may be re-appointed repeatedly until they attain 70 years of age.
+They are often required to attend call outs and rule on bail applications or protection applications for children in danger on weekends and late at night when the courts are closed.
 Candidates must successfully complete a three-day training course run by the Department of Justice.
-Bail justices, who are also volunteers, also have some limited powers under federal legislation, including the power to conduct interstate extradition hearings and extending question time for federal police.
-Bail Justices may use the post-nominals BJ after their names.
+Bail justices, also have some limited powers under federal legislation, including the power to conduct interstate extradition hearings and extending question time for federal police.